Document library caching

 Flushing the cache

-To flush the cache, you can temporarily set the
+To flush the cache, you can temporarily disable caching and then re-load the page.
+You can then re-enabled it as needed.

 The documents table cache is stored as a transient, using the WordPress transient API.
 The location of the data will depend on your server setup.
 By default, transients are stored in the